Trang An Gate at Ninh Binh City

 As such, there are a multitude of options for road travel to just about anywhere in Vietnam.
 “Limousine” coaches which host between 6-8 guests in air-conditioned comfort to nearby destinations such as Hanoi and Halong Bay abound and will often include a door to door service from your current hotel to your intended destination.
 Private taxi or charter hires are common if you are in a group and Uber-like carriers such as Grab and GoViet are available for shorter journeys.

 For those on a budget or for longer trips, the main Bus Terminal is at 207 Lê Đại Hành street in the Thanh Bình area of town.
 There are a variety of bus lines and locals can advise which are the best but it is always good to book in advance.
-If you go to the terminal the day before, you could do worse than a side visit to Non Nuớc Pagoda or the nearby Ninh Binh Museum (Bao Tang) on the opposite side of Thuy Son Park.
+If you go to the terminal the day before, you could do worse than a side visit to Non Nuớc Pagoda and the nearby Ninh Binh Museum (Bao Tang) on the opposite side of Thuy Son Park.

 Non Nuớc Pagoda